esmhana1319/CYOAdsim/decision.md

-### welcome to our simulator
+### welcome to the coffee shop!

-which character do you want to interact with?
+You are here to meet a friend, but there is no telling how this day could go?

 [x](X/meet.md)